SAPC Supporting Your Career

-We run a bespoke academic primary care mentorship scheme, led by Professors Christine Bond and Sandra Eldridge.
-Now in its 3rd year, we have trained a number of mentors who offer primary care specific mentorship support to SAPC members.
+We run a bespoke academic primary care mentorship scheme.
+We have trained a number of mentors who offer primary care specific mentorship support to SAPC members.
 The first phase of the scheme addresses a recognised gap in mentorship support for APC members without a clinical background (PHoCuS members).
-In the next phase, we will be rolling the scheme out to academic GPs in the earliest stage of their career (Academic Clinical Fellows).
-For more details contact Christine.
+The scheme is now also available to academic GPs in the earliest stage of their career (Academic Clinical Fellows).

 Career development workshops